jdcloudcom/en/API/JDFusion/Rds-Account/getRdsAccountsByInstIdAndAccountName.md

 ## Description
-Get the account information on the designated RDS instance according to the filtering conditions
+Get the specified account information on the specified RDS instance

 ## Request Method
 GET